Strange Ants: Zombie, Dracula, and Other Interesting Species

 Ant colonies contain a queen who lays eggs, males to fertilize the queen, and non-breeding females known as workers.
 The workers collect food, maintain and protect the nest, rear the young, and take care of the queen.
 The males have one job—to fertilize the queen—and don’t live for very long.

 Some ants form supercolonies.
 When ants from different nests meet, they are normally aggressive towards each other.
 Scientists have noticed that in a few species, ants from different nests are not only unaggressive when they meet but actually cooperate with each other as though they belong to the same colony.
 These collections of ants are sometimes huge and have been dubbed "supercolonies".
 Evidence suggests that the ants in a supercolony are closely related genetically.

 Infected ants leave their nest in the trees and fall to the forest floor.
 The temperature and humidity in this area are ideal for fungal survival and reproduction.
-Under the influence of the fungus, the ant moves to the underside of a leaf which is about ten inches above the ground.
+Under the influence of the fungus, the ant moves to the underside of a leaf that is about ten inches above the ground.
 The ant then bites down hard on a leaf vein, attaching itself to the underside of the leaf.

 The ant eventually dies but maintains its grip on the leaf.
 The fungal mycelium produces a reproductive structure that sprouts from the ant's head and releases spores from a spore case.
 The spores then infect more carpenter ants.
 Researchers have found that many fungus-controlled ants attach themselves to leaves at the same time, forming an ant graveyard.

 Zombie ants are carpenter ants whose behaviour has been affected by a fungus.
 Carpenter ants belong to the genus Camponotus.
 They build their nests in the wood of trees or buildings, but they don't eat wood.
 They feed mainly on dead insects and honeydew.